RobHolme/CloudRegionAPI/README.md

   }
 ]
 ```
 Multiple results may be returned.
-Some cloud providers include supernets and smaller subnets that a given Ip may match both - or sometimes the same subnet is repeated with different service tags:
+Some cloud providers include super nets and smaller subnets that a given IP may match both - or sometimes the same subnet is repeated with different service tags. e.g:

 ```yaml
 [